domienschepers/wifi-deauthentication/README.md

 # Wi-Fi Deauthentication

-In this repository, we present deauthentication techniques bypassing Wi-Fi Management Frame Protection.
+In this repository, we present deauthentication techniques bypassing Wi-Fi Management Frame Protection ([pdf](https://papers.mathyvanhoef.com/wisec2022.pdf)).

-This leads to denial-of-service, and can help an adversary to execute other attacks (for example, when a new handshake is required).
+The identified vulnerabilities lead to denial-of-service and network disruptions, and can help an adversary to execute other attacks (for example, when the adversary requires the execution of a new handshake).

-We share proof-of-concept code, and provide an overview of available security patches and updates.

 #### Wi-Fi Management Frame Protection

-Wi-Fi Management Frame Protection (MFP) protects robust management frames by providing data confidentiality, integrity, origin authenticity, and replay protection.
+Wi-Fi Management Frame Protection (MFP), defined in IEEE 802.11w, protects robust management frames by providing data confidentiality, integrity, origin authenticity, and replay protection.
 One of its key goals is to prevent deauthentication attacks in which an adversary forcibly disconnects a client from the network.

 ## Vulnerabilities